 How to Prevent or React Properly to Road Rage

 Preventing road rage starts with each driver taking responsibility for their actions and emotions on the road.
-Here are some strategies to help:
+Here are some strategies to help:- Tips for managing stress while driving: Practice deep breathing, listen to calming music, or leave earlier to reduce time pressure.

 - De-escalation techniques: If confronted by an aggressive driver, avoid eye contact, don't engage, and focus on getting to your destination safely.